By: Ken Nunn, The Ken Nunn Law Office

 Accidents on the road happen.
 However, there is no excuse for commercial truck drivers, or any drivers for that matter, that decide to operate their vehicles while intoxicated.
 Accidents involving semi-trucks tend to have even more catastrophic results, such as severe injuries or death, due to their large size and weight.
 Driving a truck is a difficult job that requires stamina, attention to detail, and an ability to remain calm behind the wheel.
 When a semi-truck driver chooses to drive drunk, these skills become impaired, creating dangerous repercussions.

 If you have been injured or had a loved one killed at the hands of an intoxicated semi-truck driver, you will need an experienced truck accident attorney by your side.
 Truck accident lawsuits can be complex and difficult to win.
 That’s why consulting an attorney who has a proven track record in truck accident cases is always in your best interest.
-Attorney Robert White at Childs, Bishop & White, PC understands the specific challenges that victims of trucking accidents face and can evaluate your specific case to help you know how to proceed.
+Attorney Robert White at Childs Bishop & White PC understands the specific challenges that those blamelessly injured in trucking accidents face and can evaluate your specific case to help you know how to proceed.

 Identifying Holes in the Trucker Alcohol Testing System